sdito000/Spotipydataproject/index.md

 ## _**Aim**_

 Our project’s aim is to gain more insight on the factors that make a song popular.
-We want to see if there exists a formula that artists can comply with that will make their song reach the top charts.
+We want to see if a formula exists that artists can comply with that will make their song reach the top charts.
 Another aspect of our aim is to see if popular music has any significant relationships among audio features.

 ## _**Data**_